-For the final battle of Hue, 200 palm trees were imported from Spain and a few thousand tropical plastic plants were imported from Hong Kong.
-Plastic trees had previously been flown in from California, but upon seeing them, Stanley Kubrick reportedly said: "I don't like it.
+For the final battle of Hue, two hundred palm trees were imported from Spain and a few thousand tropical plastic plants were imported from Hong Kong.
+Plastic trees had previously been flown in from California, but upon seeing them, director Stanley Kubrick reportedly said, "I don't like it.
 Get rid of it."

 According to director John Boorman, Stanley Kubrick wanted to cast Bill McKinney in the role of Gunnery Sgt.
 Hartman.
 However, Kubrick was so unsettled after viewing McKinney's performance in Deliverance (1972) that he declined to meet with him, saying he was simply too frightened at the idea of being in McKinney's presence.
 Kubrick then hired Tim Colceri to play Hartman.
 Colceri never got to play the role, as former US Marine Corps Drill Instructor R. Lee Ermey, consultant for the Marine Corps boot camp portion of the film, performed a demonstration on videotape in which he yelled obscene insults and abuse for 15 minutes without stopping, repeating himself or even flinching - despite being continuously pelted with tennis balls and oranges.
 Stanley Kubrick was so impressed that he cast Ermey as Hartman.
 Colceri was bitter but accepted Kubrick's consolation prize of a small role as a helicopter door-gunner.